- 1 packready rolled puff pastry

 - 2 tbssour cream

-However, in Nigella Lawson’s ‘Kitchen’, she describes these franks-in-blanks as “an eating experience that is nothing short of rapturous” and I’d have to agree that they are very, very good.
+At first glance this recipe doesn’t seem as if it’s particularly special.
+The ingredients are hot dogs, puff pastry and an egg.
+The recipe comes from Nigella Lawson’s ‘Kitchen’, where she describes these franks-in-blanks as “an eating experience that is nothing short of rapturous” and, of course, she’s absolutely right.
 It all starts to make sense when you get the ugly little constructions into the oven and they puff up and turn golden brown.

 Makes 24-32 sausage rolls.

-- Preheat the oven to 220°C and cover a large baking tray with some greaseproof paper and a little oil.
+- Preheat the oven to 200°C (fan) and cover a large baking tray with some greaseproof paper and a little oil.

 - Unwrap the roll of puff pastry and cut it into quarters then cut each quarter in half, lengthways, so that you end up with eight strips of pastry.

-- Place a frankfurter at the edge of a piece of pastry then roll it up, placing the seal at the bottom.
-Repeat until you have used up all of the pastry strips and have eight rolled up frankfurters.
+- Place a frankfurter at the edge of a piece of pastry then roll it up, pressing firmly along the seam to seal the pastry and prevent it opening while it cooks.
+Repeat until you‘ve used up all of the pastry strips and have eight rolled up frankfurters.

 - Combine the mustard and sour cream to make the dip and place into a bowl to serve alongside the sausage rolls.